fhilipyanus/OverTheWire-Bandit-Walkthrough/walkthrough/level09.md

 ---

 Commands used in this level:
-- `uniq`: reports or filters out the repeated lines in a file or from standard input.
+- `uniq`: filters out adjacent duplicate lines.
-- `sort`: arranges lines of text in a file or from standard input into a specified order.
+- `sort`: groups identical lines together by arranging them in order.

-The uniq command by default removes duplicates.
+The uniq command by default removes adjacent duplicate lines.
 For example, say we have a file called `file.txt` that contains:

 ```
 apple